St Albans: Present

 The borough was abolished on 1 April 1974 and St Albans became part of the new, larger St Albans City and District.
 City status was transferred to the entire district by letters patent dated 9 July 1974.
 Local government services are now provided by Hertfordshire County Council (strategic services) and St Albans City and District Council.
 Eight local parish councils (limited local services) cover the parts of St Albans City and District that were previously in St Albans Rural District and Harpenden Urban District, but the area that was St Albans Borough prior to 1974 is an unparished area.
 Within this area, (the Ashley, Batchwood, Clarence, Cunningham, Marshalswick South, St Peters, Sopwell and Verulam wards) a City Neighbourhood Committee of the district council was set up in June 2013 with comparable responsibilities to parish councils for small parks, playgrounds, open spaces, war memorials, allotments and public conveniences.
 The City and District Council built a new civic centre in 1989 adjoining the 1960s City Hall complex, which became known instead as the Alban Arena.

 Parliamentary representation

-St Albans is a parliamentary constituency represented in the House of Commons of the Parliament of the United Kingdom.
+St Albans is part of the homonymous parliamentary constituency represented in the House of Commons of the Parliament of the United Kingdom.
 Established in 1885, it is a county constituency in Hertfordshire, and elects one Member of Parliament (MP) by the first past the post system of election.